These garden patio ideas are aimed at anyone who wants to create the perfect living or dining space outdoors.

 Consider feathery grasses or velvety ferns, and if your space is small, try to create a sense of lightness using plants with soft foliage and small, delicate leaves.

-Color is important too.
+Color is important, too, when considering different patio ideas.
 Opting for light greens, silvers and greys will help create a sense of spaciousness, while highly reflective, shiny leaves can add light and shimmer providing a greater depth of field in the planting scheme.

 Don’t forget the look and feel of the space by night too.
 Incorporate different types of mood lighting – even the use of hurricane lanterns can create a simple, romantic terrace full of warmth in the evening.